Regina King: 2018–present: Awards success and directorial debut

 In October 2021, King starred in Netflix's American Western film The Harder They Fall, directed by Jeymes Samuel, winning several awards including the NAACP Image Award for Outstanding Supporting Actress in a Motion Picture.

 King next produced Netflix's Shirley, a biopic about the first black congresswoman Shirley Chisholm during her historic presidential campaign, and starred as the title character.
 It was written and directed by John Ridley, with whom she previously worked on American Crime.
 In May 2021, it was announced that King would direct race-themed monster movie Bitter Root for Legendary Entertainment.
 She served as an executive producer and directed the David E. Kelley–written television series A Man in Full for Netflix, based on the Tom Wolfe novel of the same name.

+Styles and themes

+In her directorial projects, King has aimed to create movies about representation, advocacy for diversity and uplifting unseen storytellers.
+King has further cemented her passion in these themes onstage at the 2019 Golden Globes stating, "In the next two years, everything that I produce — I am making a vow and it's going to be tough — to make sure that everything I produce is 50% women."

 Personal life

 King was married to Ian Alexander Sr. from 1997 to 2007.
-They had one son, Ian Alexander Jr., who was born in 1996 and later became a disc jockey and recording artist.
-Ian Jr. died by suicide on January 21, 2022, at age 26.
+They had one son in 1996, Ian Alexander Jr., who worked as a disc jockey and recording artist before his suicide on January 21, 2022, at age 26.
+Since the death of her son, King has discussed the complexities of grief and loss as well as the importance of mental health awareness.
+When talking about mental health on Good Morning America, she said, "When it comes to depression, people expect it to look a certain way and they expect it to look heavy.
+And people expect that…to have to experience this and not be able to have the time to just sit with Ian's choice, which I respect and understand, you know, that he didn't wanna be here anymore, that's a hard thing for other people to receive because they did not live our experience, did not live Ian's journey."